maxvisser/rocketchat.github.io/_posts/2018/07/2018-07-17-gsoc-project-2.md

 ### Overcoming some technical challenges

 One of the major technical challenges that potentially impeded this project was keeping all the theming-related code at arm’s length of the rest of the app's code.
 This is where Swift shines.
-Pretty much all of the code related to theming the application is declared in extensions, which also allowed us to provide some basic behavior for all the frequently used UIKit classes. <br/> This greatly reduced the code the team had to write to theme each view.
+Pretty much all of the code related to theming the application is declared in extensions,which also allowed us to provide some basic behavior for all the frequently used UIKit classes. <br/> This greatly reduced the code the team had to write to theme each view.
 In several cases, no extra code was required to be added to a view, to enjoy the benefits of being themed.

 This project touches every part of the app, and anyone else working on the codebase should also be clued into working with themes, so a doc has been created to walk them through its usage and implementation: <https://github.com/RocketChat/Rocket.Chat.iOS/pull/1602>